garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-file-storage.md

 ```
 {% endcode %}

-Here `--path` tag refers to terminal path of the file you want to download from your file share and `--dest` tag refers to how and where you want to save your file by specifying a directory and output file name.
+Here, the `--path` tag refers to the terminal path of the file you want to downfile from your file share, and `--dest` tag refers to how and where you want to save your File by specifying a directory and output file name.

 ![Azure File Storage Download](../../../.gitbook/assets/azure-file-download.png)